Zavy86/docker-course/topics/16-network-drivers/README.md

 > - host
 > - container

-After briefly reviewing how networking works in Docker in the previous chapter, let’s now look at the various network drivers that Docker provides.
+After briefly reviewing how networking works in Docker in the previous chapter, let's now look at the various network drivers that Docker provides.

 ---